mastixstudio/mastixstudio/IntroductionToAAD.md

 ## Motivation

 In finance, assessing risk is deeply tied to understanding sensitivities — how financial outcomes shift in response to parameter variations.
-Traditional methods to compute sensitivities have been computationally intensive and often intractable for bank-wide calculations.
+Traditional methods to compute sensitivities are computationally intensive and often intractable for real-world financial calculations.
 Adjoint Algorithmic Differentiation (AAD) offers a way to calculate these sensitivities with exceptional efficiency.
-With this capability, financial institutions can increase transparency and enhance processes: from detailed stress testing to deploying advanced AI techniques.
+With AAD, financial institutions can increase transparency and enhance processes: from detailed stress testing to deploying advanced AI techniques.

-At its core, AAD computes the gradient of a function by breaking its operations down into basic steps, which are then traversed through dual forward and reverse sweeps.
-This intricate process enables AAD to efficiently capture the sensitivity of a function's output concerning its input variables.
-Its efficiency particularly shines in scenarios where the number of inputs vastly outweighs the number of outputs.

 ## Key Concepts

+AAD computes the sensitivities of a function by breaking its operations down into basic steps, which are then traversed through forward and reverse sweeps.
+This intricate process enables AAD to efficiently capture the sensitivity of a function's output to its input variables.

+The process can be broken down conceptually in a few steps:

+- **Decomposing the calculation**
+  Central to AAD is decomposing a complex function into a series of basic operations.
+- **Forward sweep**
+  A computational graph is constructed during the forward sweep.
+This graph is a visual representation where nodes represent operations or variables, and edges depict the flow or dependencies of these operations.
+For each basic operation in the forward sweep, the function is evaluated and the intermediate results are stored.
+This construction and storing process is often likened to "recording on a tape" due to its meticulous documentation of every operation and outcome.
+- **Reverse sweep**
+  After the forward pass, the reverse sweep begins by traversing the computational graph backward, from output to input.
+During this phase, AAD uses the chain rule of calculus to compute the derivatives (or adjoints).
+The stored intermediate values from the forward sweep are reused, eliminating any redundant calculations and enhancing efficiency.

+The sensitivities derived from AAD represent how the function's output changes in response to variations in each input, but it's important to understand that these sensitivities are calculated at a specific set of input values.
+These sensitivities, therefore, offer a snapshot of the function's behavior at that particular input point.

+The first step is to create a computational graph representing the the differents steps of the calculation.

 - **Computational Graph**: The steps of a calculation represented as nodes in a graph.
 Within this graph:
   - **Node**: Represents an operation (e.g., addition, multiplication).
   - **Edge**: Represents an intermediate variable or result.

 - **Forward Sweep**: The initial pass where the function is evaluated and the operations are recorded on the tape.
 - **Reverse Sweep**: After computing the function's value in a forward pass, AAD performs a reverse sweep.